sydneymp3/sydneymp3/README.md

 - im interested in web development.
 - im currently learning html, css, and javascript.
 - need help with css or html? dm me on discord, @pidgeone.
+- i mainly do css for web games such as lioden and wolvden!